-Hi guys, let me tell you a little bit about my zero waste journey so far.
-To be honest with you when I committed to this whole zero waste thing I thought that it was going to be easy, but boy was I wrong.
+Hi guys, let me tell you about my zero waste journey so far.
+To be honest with you, when I committed to this whole zero-waste thing I thought that it was going to be easy, but boy, was I wrong.

-Sure I got my reusable water bottle and I reuse the jars from the shopping.
-I bring my tote bag and I have a bamboo toothbrush, I shave with my double sided razor and I store my food in a stainless steel container.
-But I still find a lot of plastic zip lock items in the trash.
+Sure, I got my reusable water bottle, and I reused the jars from the shopping.
+I bring my tote bag, and I have a bamboo toothbrush; I shave with my double-sided razor, and I store my food in a stainless steel container.
+But I still find many plastic zip lock items in the trash.

 Bread, for example, is in a plastic bag.
-Even if I go to my bakery in the morning the Croissant comes in a bag that has a little plastic window.
-I mean really I know that I just bought a croissant.
+Even if I go to my bakery in the morning, the Croissant comes in a bag with a little plastic window.
+I mean, really I know that I just bought a croissant.
 There is no need to showcase my croissant to anybody else.

-I pretty much can’t go to our local supermarket any more since they even wrap broccoli in plastic now.
+I can’t go to our local supermarket anymore since they even wrap broccoli in plastic now.
 (It feels like some places are going backward)

-But all chocolate is wrapped and my current favorite Ritter Sport Marzipan is wrapped in plastic.
-Sure it has the little recycle symbol on it and it is made from PP plastic.
+But all chocolate is wrapped, and my current favorite Ritter Sport Marzipan is wrapped in plastic.
+Sure, it has the little recycle symbol and is made from PP plastic.

-But what are the chances that this actually getting recycled?
-We now know that the chance is very slim 9% slim to be precise.
+But what are the chances that this is actually getting recycled?
+We now know that the case is slim, 9% slim to be precise.

 Does it come down to making everything ourselves again?
-We did make some homemade chocolate and while it was also somewhat healthy and amazing in taste not everyone has time to do that.
+We did make some homemade chocolate, and while it was also somewhat healthy and unique in taste not everyone has time to do that.

 Here is a recipe in case you want to try it:

 That is pretty much it.
-Bring the butter to melt over a pot of boiling water and slowly mix everything together.
-You can also add peanut butter or chili or rose leaves or sea salt or anything you like really.
-And once the creative part is done let it set in a form.
-Preferably on a tray so that you can spread the chocolate like you see chocolate in the shops.
+Bring the butter to melt over a pot of boiling water and slowly mix everything.
+You can also add peanut butter, chili, rose leaves, sea salt, or anything you like.
+And once the creative part is done, let it set in a form.
+Preferably on a tray to spread the chocolate like you see chocolate in the shops.

 All you do know is chuck it in the fridge.